aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ~~~
 where `ancestor` is the name of the ancestor module (the module from
 which all the submodules ultimately depend) and `parent` is the name
 of the parent submodule.
-To copile the source containing the `name`
+To compile the source containing the `name`
 submodule, we need the `.mod` file of the ancestor module and the
 `.smod` file of the parent submodule.
 The latter is built as
 `ancestor@parent.smod`.